greenelab/czi-seed-rfa/manuscript.md

 *Quantifying latent space estimation with transfer learning:* A critical challenge to latent space methods is the quantification of methods performance.
-Numerous computational metrics have been developed to assess convergence of the low dimensional estimation.
-However, these metrics do not quantify whether the features in a low dimensional representation of scRNA-seq data represent biological processes in the measured system.
+Numerous computational metrics have been developed to assess convergence of the low-dimensional estimation.
+However, these metrics do not quantify whether the features in a low-dimensional representation of scRNA-seq data represent biological processes in the measured system.
 The performance of these methods can be quantified directly in datasets for which cell types and states are known (e.g., perturbation experiments, controlled